-Name Туре Attributes Definition study_id string required, iden- tifier, nullable Unique ID assigned by study registry such as one of the International Nucleotide Sequence Database Collabora- tion (INSDC) repositories. study_title string required, nul- lable Descriptive study title study_type Ontology required, nul- lable Type of study design study_description - optional, nul- lable Generic study description inclusion_exclusi - required, nul- lable List of criteria for inclusion/exclusion for the study grants string required, nul- lable Funding agencies and grant numbers contributors array of Con- tributor required List of individuals who contributed to the study.
-Note that these are not necessarily identical with the authors on an associated manuscript or other scholarly commu- nication.
-Further note that typically at least the three CRediT contributor roles "supervision", "investigation" and "data curation" should be assigned.
-The corespond- ing author should be listed last. study_contact string DEPRE- CATED Full contact information of the contact persons for this study This should include an e-mail address and a persistent identifier such as an ORCID ID. collected_by string DEPRE- CATED Full contact information of the data collector, i.e. the person who is legally responsible for data collection and release.
-This should include an e-mail address and a persistent identifier such as an ORCID ID. lab_name string DEPRE- CATED Department of data collector lab_address string DEPRE- CATED Institution and institutional address of data collector submitted_by string DEPRE- CATED Full contact information of the data depositor, i.e., the person submitting the data to a repository.
+Name Туре Attributes Definition study_id string required, identifier, nullable Unique ID assigned by study registry such as one of the International Nucleotide Sequence Database Collaboration (INSDC) repositories. study_title string required, nul- lable Descriptive study title study_type Ontology required, nul- lable Type of study design study_description string optional, nul- lable Generic study description inclusion_exclusi string required, nul- lable List of criteria for inclusion/exclusion for the study grants string required, nul- lable Funding agencies and grant numbers study_contact string optional, nul- lable Full contact information of the contact persons for this study This should include an e-mail address and a persistent identifier such as an ORCID ID. collected_by string required, nul- lable Full contact information of the data collector, i.e. the person who is legally responsible for data collection and release.
+This should include an e-mail address and a persistent identifier such as an ORCID ID. lab_name string required, nul- lable Department of data collector lab_address string required, nul- lable Institution and institutional address of data collector submitted_by string required, nullable Full contact information of the data depositor, i.e., the person submitting the data to a repository.
 This should include an e-mail address and a persistent identifier such as an ORCID ID.
-This is supposed to be a short-lived and technical role until the submission is relased. pub_ids array of string required, nul- lable Array of publications describing the rationale and/or outcome of the study as an array of CURIE objects such as a DOI or Pubmed ID.
-Where more than one publi- cation is given, if there is a primary publication for the study it should come first. keywords_study array of string required, nul- lable Keywords describing properties of one or more data sets in a study. "contains_schema" keywords indicate that the study contains data objects from the AIRR Schema of that type (Rearrangement, Clone, Cell, Receptor) while the other keywords indicate that the study design consid- ers the type of data indicated (e.g. it is possible to have a study that "contains_paired_chain" but does not "con- tains_schema_cell"). adc_publish_date string optional, nul- lable Date the study was first published in the AIRR Data Commons. adc_update_date string optional, nul- lable Date the study data was updated in the AIRR Data Com- mons.
+This is supposed to be a short-lived and technical role until the submission is relased. pub_ids string required, nullable Publications describing the rationale and/or outcome of the study.
+Where ever possible, a persistent identifier should be used such as a DOI or a Pubmed ID keywords_study array of string required, nullable Keywords describing properties of one or more data sets in a study. "contains_schema" keywords indicate that the study contains data objects from the AIRR Schema of that type (Rearrangement, Clone, Cell, Receptor) while the other keywords indicate that the study design considers the type of data indicated (e.g. it is possible to have a study that "contains_paired_chain" but does not "contains_schema_cell"). adc_publish_date string optional, nul- lable Date the study was first published in the AIRR Data Commons. adc_update_date string optional, nul- lable Date the study data was updated in the AIRR Data Commons.